 - Highlight important information in the text, or code the text such as drawing a star next to the main idea and underlining supporting details.

-- Read text with partner again, using gestures.
+- Read the text with a partner again, using gestures.

 - Paraphrase and summarize the text orally.